 - 1. The objective of the Neighbourhood Traffic Calming Program is to support the creation and retention of vibrant, livable neighbourhoods by enhancing safety for all road users on residential streets. - 2.
-A street will be considered for traffic calming by the following means: - a.
-Issue identification by staff; or - b.
-After receiving a request from a member of the public; or - c.
-After receiving a request from City Council. - 3.
-Prioritization of eligible streets will consider the following criteria, listed in order of importance: - a.
-A street with recorded vehicle speeds that are higher than average for similar road classifications; - b.
-A street with recorded vehicle volumes that are higher than average for similar road classification; - c.
-Amount of pedestrians and cyclists; - d.
-Proximity to a school; and - e.
-Existing walking and biking infrastructure. - 4.
-The criteria for determining whether to apply traffic calming at a street level or a neighborhood-wide level are as follows: - a.
-Traffic calming is focused on one street or block if a change is unlikely to affect a nearby street; or - b.
-A neighbourhood-wide approach will be used when traffic calming on a street will significantly impact nearby streets. - 5.
-All traffic calming concepts shall be developed in consultation with the Kelowna Fire Department. - 6.
-Prior to proceeding with traffic calming measures, the City will consult with residents directly impacted through a survey. - a.
-If the City determines that traffic calming measures are prioritized: - i.
+A street will be considered for traffic calming by the following means: - a) Issue identification by staff; - b) After receiving a request from a member of the public; or - c) After receiving a request from City Council. - 3.
+Prioritization of eligible streets will consider the following criteria, listed in order of importance: - a) A street with higher recorded vehicle speeds; - b) A street with higher recorded vehicle volumes; - c) Amount of pedestrians and cyclists; - d) Proximity to a school; and - e) Existing walking and biking infrastructure. - 4.
+The criteria for determining whether to apply traffic calming at a street level or a neighbourhood-wide level are as follows: - a) Traffic calming is focused on one street or block if a change is unlikely to affect a nearby street; or - b) A neighbourhood-wide approach will be used when traffic calming on a street will significantly impact nearby streets. - 5.
+A proposed traffic calming concept will include consideration of the impacts on emergency services access. - 6.
+Prior to proceeding with traffic calming measures, the City will consult with residents directly impacted through a survey. - a) If the City determines that traffic calming measures are prioritized: - i.
 A community support survey will be conducted. - ii.
-Each directly impacted property has the opportunity to provide one response. - iii.
-If a directly impacted resident does not respond, their response is considered in favor. - iv.
-Traffic calming measures will not be implemented if 30 per cent or more of residents surveyed are opposed. - b.
-Where the City deems that traffic calming is required due to a safety concern such as excessive speeding or a history of collisions: - i.
-Residents will be provided with two or more traffic calming alternatives. - ii.
-Each directly impacted property has the opportunity to provide one response as to their preferred alternative. - iii.
+Each directly impacted unit can submit one response. - iii.
+If a directly impacted unit does not respond, their response is considered in favour. - iv.
+Traffic calming measures will not be implemented if 30 per cent or more of surveyed units are opposed. - b) Where the City deems that traffic calming is required due to a safety concern such as excessive speeding or a history of collisions: - i.
+Directly impacted units will be provided with two or more traffic calming alternatives. - ii.
+Each surveyed unit can provide one response as to their preferred alternative. - iii.
 The option receiving the most support will be implemented. - 7.
-A street that has been previously evaluated for traffic calming will not be reconsidered until such a point that: - a.
-A minimum of 5 years has passed since a street was previously evaluated; or - b.
-The number of dwelling units on the street segment or directly serviced by the street has increased by more than 20 per cent and more than 20 residential units; or - c.
-A new street connection has significantly changed travel patterns in the area. - 8.
-Vertical traffic calming measures will not be implemented in agricultural areas with no alternative access routes. - A speed hump or speed table will not be implemented on a Frequent Transit Network or a Future Frequent Transit Network.
+A street that has been previously evaluated for traffic calming will not be reconsidered until such a point that: - a) A minimum of 5 years has passed since a street was previously evaluated; - b) The number of dwelling units on the street segment or directly serviced by the street has increased by more than 20 per cent and more than 20 dwelling units; or - c) A new street connection has significantly changed travel patterns in the area. - 8.
+Vertical traffic calming measures will not be implemented in agricultural areas with no alternative access routes. - 9.
+A speed hump or speed table will not be implemented on a Frequent Transit Network or a Future Frequent Transit Network.